bruno-chavez/go-microservice-template/README.md

 + Loads environment variables from an `.env` file with the help of [godotenv](https://github.com/joho/godotenv).

-+ Dependancy management with Go Modules.
++ Dependency management with Go Modules.

 + Continuous Integration with Travis-CI.